GUIDING PRINCIPLES FOR VOLUNTEERS OF COMMUNITY COMMITTEE FOR INTERNATIONAL STUDENTS (CCIS)

-We guide our decisions by the goals of supporting international students, post-docs, scholars and their families while they are at Stanford University and promoting interaction between the local community and the Stanford international population.
+We guide our decisions by the goal of supporting international students, post-docs, scholars and their families at Stanford University and promoting interaction between the local community and the Stanford international population.

 We, CCIS member volunteers, declare our commitment to the following statement of guiding principles:

 Keep the welfare of Stanford international students, spouses and families foremost.

 Treat all individuals with dignity, respect, and worth.
 Commit to being non-judgmental about cultural differences, beliefs, or points of view.

 Be dependable to the commitment and responsibility to our assignments.

 Be supportive of Stanford internationals and the Bechtel International Center staff.

 Avoid pressuring anyone to accept our political, cultural, and/or religious beliefs.